 Trump warns protesters to face 'different scene' at his Oklahoma rally

-U.S. President Donald Trump on Friday threatened unspecified action against any protesters at his weekend Tulsa, Oklahoma, re-election rally in a warning that his campaign said was not directed at peaceful demonstrators.
+U.S. President Donald Trump on Friday threatened unspecified action against any protesters at his weekend re-election rally in Tulsa, Oklahoma, in a warning that his campaign said was not directed at peaceful demonstrators.

-"Any protesters, anarchists, agitators, looters or lowlifes who are going to Oklahoma please understand, you will not be treated like you have been in New York, Seattle, or Minneapolis.
+"Any protesters, anarchists, agitators, looters, or lowlifes who are going to Oklahoma please understand, you will not be treated like you have been in New York, Seattle, or Minneapolis.
 It will be a much different scene!"
-Trump tweeted.
+Trump wrote on Twitter.
 Marc Lotter, a spokesman for Trump's campaign, said Trump was referring to agitators and not peaceful protesters.

 ALSO READ